 Where to Stay in Florence:

-Hotel San Lorenzo - an understated hotel, equipped with everything you may need for a trip to Firenze!
+An understated hotel, equipped with everything you may need for a trip to Firenze!

-Forest Guest House - a mere 300m away from the Accademia Gallery.
+A mere 300m away from the Accademia Gallery.
 You will be as comfortable as possible in simple and minimal bedrooms.

-Hotel Gioia - a historical Florentine building just a short walk away from the city center, the ideal location for an efficient few days of travelling!
+A historical Florentine building just a short walk away from the city center, the ideal location for an efficient few days of travelling!